-The members’ council (MC) is a consultation and advisory body which is broadly representative of Oikocredit’s member organizations.
+The Members’ Council (MC) is a consultation and advisory body which is broadly representative of Oikocredit’s member organisations.
 It meets between the annual general meetings (AGM) of members and is elected by the members to reflect and defend their interests.
 The MC was set up in 2016, initially with six people, with the intention to grow to a total of nine.

 Ulrike Chini has enjoyed a long relationship with Oikocredit since the early 1980s.
 In 1982 she was elected to the board of Oikocredit West...
 Read more